 Towards the end of 1996 Macleod Primary School and Macleod High School merged to form a P-12 College of 1000 students.
 The new college was located on the High School site.
 In 1997 funds were provided to build new primary classrooms as well as a gymnasium, a technology wing, and an expanded library.

-The College emblem carries the above mottos in the colours of the ancient tartan ‘Macleod of Macleod”.
-The castle on the emblem represents Dunvegan Castle, the home of the head of the Macleod Clan in Scotland.
+The College emblem carries the above mottos in the colours of the MacLeod of Harris tartan.
+The castle on the emblem represents Dunvegan Castle located on the Isle of Skye, the seat of the Clan MacLeod in Scotland.